Thinkwise/docs/docs/sf/service_tier.md

 *Weave control procedure into the Software Factory*

-When the Library is part of an internal project the choice can be made to use an internal NuGet repository.
+When the Library is part of an internal project, the choice can be made to use an internal NuGet repository.
 This can be set up, for example, as an IIS application or on the file system of a network location.
-For more information about this see the NuGet documentation:
+For more information about this, see the NuGet documentation:

 - <http://docs.nuget.org/create/hosting-your-own-nuget-feeds>

-The location of this repository must be woven into the **csharp_NuGet_targets_repositories** program object to be able to use it in the service tier.
+The location of this repository has to be woven into the **csharp_NuGet_targets_repositories** program object to be able to use it in the service tier.

 Libraries, which are not distributed via NuGet, can also be added.
-In this case the reference must be added to the generated project via Visual Studio.
+In this case, the reference has to be added to the generated project via Visual Studio.
 Afterwards, just as in the explanation above, the reference from the csproj file must be woven into the **csharp_csproj_reference** program object via a template.

 ## Synchronize offline changes after an upgrade

-To ensure that following an upgrade any open offline modifications can still be synchronized it is possible to generate an extra service layer from the new project version that is compatible with the previous version (based on version management).
+To ensure that following an upgrade any open offline modifications can still be synchronized, it is possible to generate an extra service layer from the new project version that is compatible with the previous version (based on version management).
 We call this a *stale sync* service layer.

 The Mobile GUI, as soon as it signals that an application has been modified or has become inactive, will first attempt to synchronize the offline modifications to the old address before the new application is loaded.
 The *stale sync* service layer transforms these modifications to the new data model and implements them on the database.

 ### Set up

-When setting up the stale sync service layer we assume in the manual that there is a project version 1.00 and project version 2.00.
+When setting up the stale sync service layer, we assume in the manual that there is a project version 1.00 and project version 2.00.

 To obtain a stale sync:

 - The user links for project version 2.00 the base project CSHARP_SERVICE_TIER_UG.

-- After that the definition and source code have to be generated and the build.bat has to be run.
+- After that, the definition and source code have to be generated and the build.bat has to be run.

 This results in the folder service_tier_stale_sync, which is written to the same location where the service_tier folder also resides.

 The service_tier_stale_sync is a replacement for the old service layer of version 1.00.
-This should then therefore run on the old web address as this is known in IAM.
+This should, therefore, then run on the old web address as this is known in IAM.

 The service_tier of 2.00 must run on another address.
-This must therefore also be registered in IAM.
+This has to therefore also be registered in IAM.
 Mobile always sends the 1.00 data for the stale sync mechanism to the address where 1.00 ran.

 The stale sync service layer can receive messages directed to version 1.00, transform them and execute them on the 2.00 database.
 The web.config of the stale sync service layer therefore also refers to 2.00.
 The default transformation takes place on the basis of version management and on the basis of nomenclature.
 How this is regulated is shown in the table below.